mjenior/bigSMALL/README.md

 # Section 5 - Appendix

-Sample files to be used for practice with each of the respective scripts
+**Sample files to be used as examples with each of the respective scripts**

 ko_expression.list - list of KO codes and corresponding expression values for Clostridium difficile strain 630

 ko.list - list of KEGG gene codes and corresponding KO codes for the genome of Clostridium difficile strain 630

-organism_1.seedfiles and organism_2.seedfiles - Output of calc_seeds.py for Clostridium difficile 630 and Eubacterium rectale ATCC 33656
+organism_1.scc.files **and** organism_2.scc.files - Output of scc_graph.py for Clostridium difficile 630 and Eubacterium rectale ATCC 33656

-Need to generate example files for bipartite interaction
+organism_1.bipartite.files **and** organism_2.bipartite.files - Output of bipartite_graph.py for Clostridium difficile 630 and Eubacterium rectale ATCC 33656